onlinehub0808/-smart-contract-best-practices/README.md

 ### Explicitly mark visibility in functions and state variables

 Explicitly label the visibility of functions and state variables.
 Functions can be specified as being `external`, `public`, `internal` or `private`.
+Please understand the differences between them, for example `external` may be sufficient instead of `public`.
 For state variables, `external` is not possible.
 Labeling the visibility explicitly will make it easier to catch incorrect assumptions about who can call the function or access the variable.

 ```
 // bad